JagsJulia/Jags.jl/README.md

 If nchains is set to 1, this is updated in Jagsmodel() if dic and/or popt is requested.
 Jags needs minimally 2 chains to compute those.

-The input data for the line example is in below data dictionary using the @Compat macro for compatibility between Julia v0.3 and v0.4:
+The input data for the line example is in below data dictionary:
 ```
-data = @Compat.Dict(
+data = Dict(
   "x" => [1, 2, 3, 4, 5],
   "y" => [1, 3, 3, 3, 5],
   "n" => 5